nvim-treesitter/nvim-treesitter/README.md

 Before doing anything run `:checkhealth nvim_treesitter`.
 This will help you find where the bug might come from.

-### Feature `X` does not work for language `Y`...
+### Feature `X` does not work for `{language}`...

-First, check the `## Y parser healthcheck` section of `:checkhealth` if you have any warning.
+First, check the `## {language} parser healthcheck` section of `:checkhealth` if you have any warning.
 If you do, it's highly possible that this is the cause of the problem.
 If everything is okay, then it might be an actual error.

-In both cases, feel free to open an issue here.
+In both cases, feel free to [open an issue here](https://github.com/nvim-treesitter/nvim-treesitter/issues/new/choose).

 ### I experience weird highlighting issues similar to [#78](https://github.com/nvim-treesitter/nvim-treesitter/issues/78)

-This is a well known issue, which arise when the tree and the buffer are getting out of sync. \
+This is a well known issue, which arise when the tree and the buffer are getting out of sync.
 As this issue comes from upstream, we don't have any finite fix.
 To get around this, you can force reparsing the buffer with this command:

 ```vim